Jai0212/Chore-Hero/README.md

 # Chore Hero

 Chore Hero is a comprehensive full-stack web application designed to connect users with skilled professionals for a variety of services, including cleaning, plumbing, gardening, dog walking, and more.
-Whether it's a one-time task or a regular service, Chore Hero's talented heroes are here to get your chores done efficiently and reliably.
+Whether it's a one-time task or a regular service, Chore Hero's talented heroes are here to get your chores done efficiently and reliably!

 **Chore Hero Website**: https://chore-hero.netlify.app/
 **Chore Hero Admin Website**: https://chore-hero-admin.netlify.app/